-The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti about the current security situation.
-This replaces the Travel Warning dated June 18, 2012, updating information regarding the level of crime, the presence of cholera, lack of adequate infrastructure - particularly in medical facilities - seasonal severe inclement weather, and limited police protection.
+The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti about the security situation in Haiti.
+This replaces the Travel Warning dated December 28, 2012, to update information regarding the crime level, lack of adequate infrastructure - particularly in medical facilities - seasonal severe inclement weather, and limited police protection.
 The United Nations’ Stabilization Force for Haiti (MINUSTAH) remains in Haiti.

-The ability of local authorities to respond to emergencies is limited and in some areas nonexistent.
-Should you find yourself in an emergency, local health, police, judicial, and physical infrastructure limitations mean there are few local resources available to help resolve the problem.
-For this reason, the Embassy limits its staff’s travel in areas outside of Port-au-Prince.
-This in turn constrains our ability to provide emergency services to U.S. Citizens outside of Port-au-Prince.
+Regions of Haiti outside the capital have lower reported incidents of crime.
+However, authorities' ability to respond to emergencies is limited and in some areas nonexistent.
+Should a traveler find him or herself in an emergency, local health, police, judicial and physical infrastructure limitations mean there are few local resources available to help resolve the problem.
+Embassy employees are required to adhere to certain required security and safety measures when traveling outside of Port-au-Prince, which constrains our ability to provide emergency services to U.S. Citizens outside of Port-au-Prince.

-U.S. Embassy personnel are under an Embassy-imposed curfew of 1:00 a.m. to 5:00 a.m. and must remain at home or at another safe facility during curfew hours.
-Additionally, there are restrictions on travel by Embassy staff in other areas or times.
-This, too, may constrain the Embassy’s ability to provide emergency services to U.S. citizens outside Port-au-Prince.
+U.S. Embassy personnel are under an Embassy-imposed curfew of 1:00 a.m. to 5:00 a.m. and must remain at home or other safe facility during curfew hours.
+Additionally, there are restrictions on travel by Embassy staff in certain areas or times.
+This may constrain the Embassy’s ability to provide emergency services to U.S. citizens outside Port-au-Prince.
 For additional details on restrictions on staff travel within Haiti, please see our Country Specific Information for Haiti.

-We urge U.S. citizens who choose to travel to Haiti to review our Country Specific Information page.
+U.S. citizens who choose to travel to Haiti are urged to review our Country Specific Information page.
 U.S. private sector organizations with operations in Haiti can obtain additional information on the security situation in the country through the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
 OSAC’s mission is to promote security cooperation between U.S. private sector interests worldwide and the U.S. Department of State.
 OSAC also maintains an active Country Council in Haiti to promote the exchange of security-related information.
 The Council is comprised of security professionals and is co-chaired by the Regional Security Officer at the U.S. Embassy Port-au-Prince and a private sector representative.
-U.S. private sector entities can obtain additional information on OSAC by visiting the OSAC website at www.osac.gov.
+U.S. private sector entities can obtain additional information on OSAC by visiting the OSAC website.

 U.S. citizens are also urged to enroll in the Smart Traveler Enrollment Program (STEP) in order to receive the most up-to-date security information.
-While the Embassy's ability to provide emergency consular services is extremely limited, by enrolling in STEP travelers can receive security messages via email.
+While the Embassy's ability to provide emergency consular services is extremely limited, travel enrollment will enable receipt of security messages via email.
 Current information on safety and security can also be obtained by calling 1-888-407-4747 toll free in the United States; callers outside the United States and Canada can receive the information by calling a regular toll-line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday, except U.S. federal holidays.
 The Embassy of the United States of America is located in Port-au-Prince at Boulevard du 15 Octobre, Tabarre 41, Tabarre, Haiti, telephone: (509) (2) 229-8000, facsimile: (509) (2) 229-8027, email: firstname.lastname@example.org American Citizens Services (ACS) Unit office hours are 7:00 a.m. to 3:30 p.m., Monday through Friday.
 The Consular Section is closed on U.S. and local holidays.
 After hours, on weekends and on holidays, please call (509) (2) 229-8000.
 The Marine guard will connect you with the Embassy Duty Officer.